sofa-framework/sofa/applications/plugins/Communication/README.md

     virtual void receiveData() override;
 ```

 Those functions have to be implemented by the new protocols.
 Both are runs by the mother class inside a thread.
 This should be the place where you loop for sending or receiving datas.
-You can find examples in ZMQ or OSC implementations.
+You can find examples in ZMQ, OSC and VRPN implementations.

 For receiving and sending datas you will need to fetch them using the mother class function named fetchDataFromSenderBuffer and saveDatasToReceivedBuffer.